 Cummins, Alyshea.
 “Making Space Through Public Engagements: Canadian Ismaili Muslims.”
 In Bloomsbury Handbook of Religion and Migration, edited by Rubina Ramji and Alison Marshall.
 UK: Bloomsbury Press, 2022.

-Beyer, Peter., Cummins, Alyshea., and Craig, Scott.
-(2019).
-“Religious/Spiritual Identity among Younger Adults in Canada: A Complex Portrait” in Young People and the Diversity of (Non)Religious Identities in International Perspective.
-Arweck, Elisabeth., and Shipley, Heather (eds).
-Springer.
-(Forthcoming).
+Beyer, Peter, Alyshea Cummins, and Scott Craig.
+“Religious/Spiritual Identity among Younger Adults in Canada: A Complex Portrait.”
+In Young People and the Diversity of (Non)Religious Identities in International Perspective, edited by Elizabeth Arweck and Heather Shipley.
+Springer, 2019.

 Beyer, Peter, Scott Craig, and Alyshea Cummins.
 “Religious Identity Construction among Young Adults in Canada: The Religious, the Spiritual, and the Non-Religious.”
 In Youth, Religion, and Identity in a Globalizing Context: International Perspectives, edited by Paul L. Gareau, Spencer C. Bullivant, and Peter Beyer, 33–52.
 Brill, 2018.